The Icy Basement Stairs

 That hurt almost as bad as it did while my tongue was still stuck on the pump handle, and it continued to hurt for several days afterward.

-My mother had words for the hired hand.
+Mom had words for the hired hand.